 I grew up eating all types of beans.
 My mother is the queen of crock pot bean meals.
 From lima beans and pinto beans to red beans, we had them all and very regularly too.
 Red beans have a personality all their own, and the South really knows how to bring that personality out.
 I never really appreciated my mother’s consistent bean meals until later in life when I began making them myself.

 I was 25 when I made my first pot of red beans.
 After the first pot, I was hooked.
 I loved the fact that the beans cooked on a low heat and after a few hours, just came together without much effort on my part beyond the initial prep.
 I also loved how healthy beans are.
 Each time I had them as a meal, the fiber totally filled me up.
 I was totally satisfied while eating less which was a good thing for my scale and waistline.

-- 3 chicken andouille sausage links, cut into small pieces
+- 3 85g andouille sausage links, cut into small pieces

 - 1 tablespoon minced garlic